Monthly Talks Programme

 PayPal Zoom

 We do not issue physical tickets.
-PayPal informs us you have paid and your name will be added to the Zoom attendance list and you will be checked-in on the night.
+PayPal informs us you have paid and your name will be added to the Zoom attendance list and checked-in online on the night.

 BACS